 - 41. The landscape works shall be completed prior to issue of final Certificate of Compliance and maintained in a satisfactory condition at all times. - 42.
 The screen planting shall be completed prior to issue of final Certificate of Compliance and maintained in a satisfactory condition at all times. - 43.
-Tree planting to satisfy tree retention/replenishment requirements shall be completed prior to the issue of the final Certificate of Compliance. - Any imported fill material shall be restricted to material from the local soil landscape on 44. which the site is located or be derived from sandstone geology sites. - The trees to be retained shall be inspected, monitored and treated when necessary by a 45. qualified Arborist before, during and after completion of development works to ensure their long term survival.
+Tree planting to satisfy tree retention/replenishment requirements shall be completed prior to the issue of the final Certificate of Compliance. - 44.
+Any imported fill material shall be restricted to material from the local soil landscape on which the site is located or be derived from sandstone geology sites. - 45.
+The trees to be retained shall be inspected, monitored and treated when necessary by a qualified Arborist before, during and after completion of development works to ensure their long term survival.
 Regular reports from the Arborist to the Council shall be required at monthly intervals.
 Documentary evidence of compliance with this condition shall be submitted to Council with the final Certificate of Compliance. - 46.
 Paving works within the specified radius of the trunk/s of the following tree/s shall be constructed to ensure that existing water infiltration and gaseous exchange to the tree/s root system is maintained.
-Details for the paying shall be submitted to the Principal Certifying Authority for approval by a suitably qualified professional prior to the commencement of paving construction:
+Details for the paving shall be submitted to the Principal Certifying Authority for approval by a suitably qualified professional prior to the commencement of paving construction:

+Tree/Location Radius From Trunk

 Quercus palustris (Pin Oak) 7 metres

 Close to the site's north-western (front) corner

-Excavation for the installation of CONDUITS/SEWER/STORMWATER/GAS within the 47. specified radius of the trunk/s of the following tree/s shall be carried out using the thrust boring method.
+47. Excavation for the installation of CONDUITS/SEWER/STORMWATER/GAS within the specified radius of the trunk/s of the following tree/s shall be carried out using the thrust boring method.
 Thrust boring shall be carried out at least 600mm beneath natural ground surface at the tree/s to minimise damage to tree/s root system.
 Documentary evidence of compliance with this condition shall be submitted to Council with the final Certificate of Compliance.

-Metrosideros excelsa (New Zealand Christmas Tree) 4 metres

-Close to the site's central boundary.
+Tree/Location Radius From Trunk Metrosideros excelsa (New Zealand Christmas Tree) Close to the site's central boundary.
+4 metres

-Castanospermum australe (Moreton Bay Chestnut) 3 metres Close to the site's southwestern (front) corner.
+Castanospermum australe (Moreton Bay Chestnut)3 metresClose to the site's southwestern (front) corner.3